tannuzxz/Portfolio/README.md

-project website
-This is my 1st semester project a portfolio website
+using 1st semester knowledge only